dbos-inc/dbos-docs/docs/api-reference/decorators.md

 - `REPEATABLE READ`
 - `SERIALIZABLE`

 The precise transaction semantics of these levels may vary with the capabilities of the Operon user database.
 For example, see [isolation levels in PostgreSQL](https://www.postgresql.org/docs/current/transaction-iso.html).

 #### `@OperonCommunicator`
-This decorator registers a method as an Operon communicator.
+Registers a method as an Operon communicator.

 ```typescript
 @OperonCommunicator()